 Attending an Open Your Heart community event inspired Paul to seek out ways he could volunteer.
 “I was very impressed with the passion and dedication of the staff and Board Members and immediately knew that I should be a part of such a worthwhile organization.”
 For the past 30 years, Paul has held sales and marketing positions with various software companies, and is currently working for Silicon Valley startup Platfora.
 He and his wife Judy recently moved to Downtown Minneapolis.

 Lynn joined the Open Your Heart to the Hungry and Homeless Board in February 2017 as a way to become more actively involved in the community as a volunteer.
 She holds a graduate certificate in Addiction Studies from the University of Minnesota, a Master of Arts degree in Counseling Psychology from St. Mary’s University and a Bachelor of Science degree in Psychology and Sociology from Iowa State University.
-Lynn has a background in human services, mental health and public policy and is currently Team Lead for an integrative health care program at Guild Incorporated.
+Lynn has a background in human services, mental health and public policy and is currently working at Ramsey County Social Services.